 The Empty Nest Syndrome and Divorce

-• Regularly schedule meals, phone conversations, and other times to talk about the empty nest
+• Take time for each other, and regularly try to schedule meals, phone conversations or other times to talk about your empty nest lifestyle and feelings about it.

 • While disputes about the home may be less likely, disputes about other items (such as bank accounts, business interests, and retirement benefits) will be more critical because the spouses have accumulated more assets.